ThinkPad X1 series: X1 Extreme (1st Gen)

-2019 – 7th generation
+2019

 X1 Carbon (7th Gen)

 In January 2019 at the Consumer Electronics Show (CES), Lenovo announced their seventh generation X1 Carbon, weighing 1.08 kg.
-It comes with the latest Intel i5 or i7 processors, optional 4K display featuring Dolby Vision HDR, and a thinner chassis than the last generation.
+It came with the 8th generation Whiskey Lake Core i5 or i7 processors, up to 16 GiB of RAM, optional 4K display featuring Dolby Vision HDR, and a thinner chassis than the last generation.
 It also supports a new optional carbon fiber weave top cover.

 X1 Yoga (4th Gen)

 The design is derived from 7th generation ThinkPad X1 Carbon.
 This is notably the first ThinkPad with aluminum chassis.
 15W 8th/10th generation Core i5/i7 quad core processors and a built-in stylus.

 X1 Extreme (2nd Gen)

 The updated version of first generation; the first non-Yoga ThinkPad laptop with an OLED screen option.

-The sibling model is a Thinkpad P1 gen2.
+The sibling model is a ThinkPad P1 Gen 2.

-2020 – 8th generation
+2020

-X1 Carbon (8th Gen)
+X1 Carbon Gen 8

 In January 2020 at the Consumer Electronics Show (CES), Lenovo announced their eighth generation X1 Carbon.
-It comes with Intel Comet Lake processors, optional PrivacyGuard display, and WiFi 6 support.
+It comes with 10th generation Intel Comet Lake processors, optional PrivacyGuard display, and WiFi 6 support.
 The Fedora Linux distribution is also offered pre-installed on the laptop.